thembo-sec/neocities_site/src/posts/Stuff I Like - September.md

 ## Taste and how to develop it

-Interesting article, his work is interesting I should read more.
 Friend asked me about developing taste the other day and I was a bit stumped on how to answer it.
 I ended up asking them what they liked, and then asked them if they'd thought about why they liked it and what common threads tied their interests and likes together.
 I don't think that was a very adequate answer, i was mainly flabbergasted that someone thought I had good taste, good enough to ask me how they could get better taste even!

 A few days later, I happened to come across an instagram post by Ruby Thelot, an academic working at NYU.
 It piqued my interest, and on scanning his other writing, I came across an article he'd written called *How to Develop Taste*.
 It makes for a delightfully tongue in cheek read, breaking it down into 10 steps, that - while humorous - carry genuinely good advice on how to develop and understand your own taste.
 There's some serendipity to stumbling upon this given that part of my writing is exercising my own critical thinking and understanding of the things I like.
-#culture #design

 [Taste and how to develop it](https://asterisques.com/Taste)